-For those entering the AAS Degree in Technology.
-Helps students develop their professional portfolio including experience, certifications, licenses, etc. Involves creating required documentation and presentation by the student and assessment of the portfolio by a committee of appropriate faculty and technology professionals to determine experiential credit granting equivalences in courses TECH 110R.
-Inculcates the value of continuous learning and the process of Learning how to Learn.
+Introduces basic concepts, theories and principals of a professional portfolio to demonstrate prior learning experience.
+Includes the identification of prior professional experience, certifications, licenses, etc. to document professional competencies for assessment by a committee of appropriate faculty and technology professionals to determine experiential credit granting equivalences in courses TECH 110R.
+Introduces the value of continuous learning and the process of learning how to learn.

 Covers the principal technologies that are important and prevalent today and their associated science principles.
 Explores how technology applies to, affects, and interacts with various fields, environments and workplaces.
 Develops an appreciation for how technology evolves and what possible new and exciting technologies are on the horizon

 Covers a wide variety of manufacturing processes, including: casting, welding, sheet metal forming, machining, composites fabrication, injection molding, extrusion, thermoforming, rotational molding, and electronics fabrication.
 Covers understanding of manufacturing systems and all the components required to work together, including: the production system, ERP software system, quality system, business structure, supply chain, and delivery.

 Allows students to obtain technical experiential credit through an approved portfolio.
 Portfolio is developed and approved in TECH 1000.
 May be repeated for a maximum of 15 credits toward graduation.

 Acquaints students with the major technologies affecting our culture and the global community, such as biotechnology, nanotechnology, information technology, and military technology.
 Places special emphasis on the moral, social, economic, legal, and political consequences of these technologies.
 Covers summary descriptions of various technologies, some of the major issues associated with them, and the underlying philosophical foundations of our encounters with them.
 May be delivered online.